osiris-code/osiris/docs/reference/Smooth.md

 ## Smoothing and Parallel Decomposition

-The code will actually do the smoothing in a single pass, by first calculating the larger smoothing window that corresponds to the multi-pass smoothing specified, and then applying this larger window only once.
+The code will do the smoothing in a single pass, by first calculating the larger smoothing window that corresponds to the multi-pass smoothing specified, and then applying this larger window only once.
 This is done mainly to avoid having to update the current/fields on parallel jobs at the end of each smoothing pass which results in better performance and allows the current smooth and boundary update routines to be completely independent.
-However, this has the downside of requiring extra guard cells on each node to accomodate the larger smoothing window.
+However, this has the downside of requiring extra guard cells on each node to accommodate the larger smoothing window.
 Since Osiris only allows for guard cells corresponding to a single remote node, this imposes a limit on the minimal number of cells per node you can have in a given direction.
 With